 There is a lively exchange between Germany and Russia in the cultural and education sectors.
-Following the bilateral German-Russian Year of Education, Science and Innovation 2011/2012, the Year of Germany in Russia/Year of Russia in Germany 2012/2013 and the crossover years of language and literature featuring numerous events in both countries in 2014 and 2015, the German-Russian Youth Exchange Year was held in 2016 and 2017.
+Following the bilateral German-Russian Year of Education, Science and Innovation 2011/2012, the Year of Germany in Russia/Year of Russia in Germany 2012/2013 and the crossover years of language and literature featuring numerous events in both countries in 2014 and 2015, the German-Russian Youth Exchange Year was held in 2016/2017.
 This led to a further intensification of exchange between the two countries at the level of civil society.
-Finally, a joint German‑Russian Year of Municipal and Regional Partnerships 2017/2018 was officially launched in June 2017 at the fourteenth town-twinning conference, held in the Russian city of Krasnodar.
-Its mission is to increase public awareness of the municipal and regional partnerships between the two countries, using the momentum generated by such bilateral cooperation to promote further partnerships between Germans and Russians – with the ultimate aim of building mutual trust.
+A joint German Russian Year of Municipal and Regional Partnerships 2017/2018 was officially launched in June 2017 at the fourteenth town-twinning conference, held in the Russian city of Krasnodar.
+Its mission is to increase public awareness of the municipal and regional partnerships between the two countries, using the momentum generated by such bilateral cooperation to promote further partnerships between Germans and Russians.

 The German-Russian Institute of Advanced Technology was opened at the Kazan National Research Technological University in September 2014.
 At this institute, Russian engineering students are taught according to German standards.
 The first students graduated from the institute in summer 2016.

 The Federal Government strongly supports efforts to step up school and youth exchange with Russia.
 To this end, in 2006 it launched the Hamburg-based German-Russian Youth Exchange Foundation together with other partners.
 Each year, some 17,000 young people participate in its projects.
 A regular highlight is the German-Russian Youth Parliament, which met most recently in November 2016 at the Federal Foreign Office.